pokemoncentral/wiki-util/pokemoves-autogen/README.md

   it at the bottom because of foreign key constraints, but you can decide it on your own depending on your file.

+## Create a csv from a datamine of Kurt's
+The python scripts here are only used to convert datamines to csv in some way.
+- `datamine2csv.py` takes a full datamine and creates a csv.
+In the datamine, move names should be in italian (use the macro), the first `======` should be removed and a `\n======` should be added at the end.
+Some alternative forms should be removed as well.
+Then you can use the script to build the csv.
+  This doesn't work well with tutor, and possibly there are some constants to modify in the script's code (some things are hardcoded for current games).

 ## Tricks
 ### Problems while computing csv files
 If at some point the script crashes or have any problem while computing csv files,